howardosborne/locust_for_jmeter_users/simple_example.md

 ![Save as HAR](./images/save_as_har.png "Save as HAR")

-Convert the har file to a locust file using https://pypi.org/project/har-transformer/
+Convert the har file to a locust file using the [har-transformer](https://pypi.org/project/har-transformer/)

 You also might want to consider using a tool like [Fiddler](https://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) to capture traffic and analyse the requests and responses.